bustosjuan/aws-deeplens-recipes/content/400_advanced/_index.md

 tags:
   - advanced
 ---
-In this section you will find recipes suited for experienced users.
+The activities and tutorials in this section requires some basic coding knowledge.

+The programming language we will use for most of our tutorials will be Python.

 <div class="card-deck">
 {{< recipe-card